evanmac123/UNGC/lib/salesforce/readme.md

 ```

 ### Setup salesforce triggers to keep the ungc site in sync.
-'Triggers' must be install in Salesforce to update the ungc database when a campaign on contribution changes.
+'Triggers' must be install in Salesforce to update the ungc database when a campaign or contribution changes.
-We need to run a script to install those triggers and supporting classes and we need Salesforce API access to do that.
+We need to run a script to install those triggers and supporting classes.
+We need Salesforce API access to do that.

 #### update config/defaults.yml with the require info to access the API
 ```yaml